 Get Credit Counseling

 In order to file for either Chapter 7 or Chapter 13 bankruptcy in Langhorne, PA, you must get credit counseling.
 Essentially, credit counseling exists to educate debtors about debt settlement, budgeting, and financial security.
 Getting a credit counseling certification and including it alongside your bankruptcy forms is crucial.
 Your Langhorne, PA bankruptcy lawyer can help you get a credit counseling certification to file for bankruptcy successfully.

 Create a Plan

 If you and your attorney decide that filing for Chapter 13 bankruptcy is preferable, you must include a repayment plan along with all other documents.
 While this repayment plan is subject to change, it is crucial to include and can set the tone for your entire bankruptcy.
 An experienced Langhorne, PA bankruptcy lawyer can assess your income and debts to devise a repayment plan that will satisfy the court and creditors.

 Once you have compiled the necessary information, your attorney will help you file for bankruptcy in Langhorne, PA.
 All bankruptcy cases are handled in federal court.
 After receiving your information, the court will decide whether to dismiss your case or approve your plan.
 Having an attorney by your side during this process is crucial to increase the chances that the court will approve your petition for bankruptcy, putting you one step closer to financial stability.

 Experienced Bankruptcy Lawyers Serving Langhorne, PA

-If your debt burden has become unsustainable and you don’t know where to turn, contact an experienced bankruptcy attorney like those at Young, Marr & Associates.
+If your debt burden has become unsustainable and you do not know where to turn, contact the experienced Langhorne, PA bankruptcy lawyers at Young, Marr, Mallis & Deane.
 To schedule your free and confidential bankruptcy consultation call (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania or contact us online.